SRGSSR/rts-development-guidelines/docs/guides/CODE_OF_CONDUCT_GUIDE.md

 ## Picking a Code of Conduct

 The [Contributor Covenant](https://www.contributor-covenant.org/) provides a great Code of Conduct.
-Except if you want to write your own you should simply adopt it.
+You can use it as-is, adapt it to your needs, or write your own document.

 ## Adding a Code of Conduct